GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### UI elements {: #pages }

 An [extension's user interface][docs-ui] should be purposeful and minimal.
 The UI should customize or enhance the browsing experience without distracting from it.

-Most extensions have a [browser action][16] or [page action][17], but can contain other forms of UI, such as [context menus][docs-context-menu], use of the [omnibox][docs-omnibox], or creation of a [keyboard shortcut][docs-commands].
+Most extensions run when the user clicks the toolbar icon [action][api-action] or display a [popup][docs-popup], but can also contain any of the following:

+- A [context menus][docs-context-menu]
+- An [omnibox][docs-omnibox]
+- A [keyboard shortcut][docs-commands].

-Extension UI pages, such as a [popup][21], can contain ordinary HTML pages with JavaScript logic.
+Extension UI pages, such as a [popup][docs-popup], can contain ordinary HTML pages with JavaScript logic.
-Extensions can also call [tabs.create][22] or `window.open()` to display additional HTML files present in the extension.
+Extensions can also call [tabs.create][api-create-tab] or `window.open()` to display additional HTML files present in the extension.

-An extension using a page action and a popup can use the [declarative content][api-dec-content] API to set rules in the background script for when the popup is available to users.
-When the conditions are met, the background script communicates with the popup to make it's icon clickable to users.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/8oLwFaq0VFIQtw4mcA91.png",
        alt="A browser window containing a page action displaying a popup", height="316", width="325" %}